justinnhli/dynamic-fok-paper/outline.md

 [Burgess1996ConfabulationAndThe]: https://justinnhli.com/papers/b/Burgess1996ConfabulationAndThe.pdf
+    * focuses on the neuropsychology of confabulation and tests what elements of their model need to break in order to cause confabulation
 [DeSoto2014PositiveAndNegative]: https://justinnhli.com/papers/d/DeSoto2014PositiveAndNegative.pdf
+    * the relationship between confidence and accuracy was positive when material had been previously studied and negative or zero when the category had been studied but the actual information had not been
 [Florer2000FeelingsOfKnowing]: https://justinnhli.com/papers/f/Florer2000FeelingsOfKnowing.pdf
     * FOK is affected by memory processes that affect recall in the Ranschburg effect and aren't influenced by processes that affect recognition
     * Ranschburg effect: when items that have been repeated during study are recalled poorly